hoehermann/purple-gowhatsapp/README.md

 #### Set-Up

 * Create a new account
-  The username is governed by WhatsApp.
-For the pairing process, you can enter an arbitrary username.
+  You can enter an arbitrary username.
-  To avoid confusion, it is recommended to use your own internationalized phone number.
+  It is recommended to use your own internationalized number, followed by `@s.whatsapp.net`.
-  Be sure to check the "store password" option in the account settings.
+  Example: `123456789` from Germany would use `49123456789@s.whatsapp.net`.
+This way, Pidgin's logs look sane.
+  Enter anything but a pipe symbol `|` into the password field.
+Enable "store password".

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.

 * After WhatsApp told us the username, the account will disconnect.
   The disconnection message contains the password.
-Be sure to have it stored.
+Pidgin should store it automatically.
   Reconnect to finish.

 #### Environment Variables: